 - Mid-height plants: These intermediate-sized plants are typically used in front of the background plant or they can surround the center plants.
 In smaller containers, they can be used by themselves or with trailing plants.

 - Trailer plants: These plants cascade over the edge of the container.
 They are often used in combination with any or all of the other plant types.

 Every year and every season we do something different in our container gardens and in the display flower beds around the Visitor Center, Arbor Court, and the Administration Building.
-Here, in .pdf format, are plant lists from recent years.
+Here, in PDF format, are plant lists from the current and recent years.
 In these lists, each of the containers and display beds have a location and each container has a number, so you can find the plant list for a display you particularly like.